mcnemesis/cli_tttt/README.md

 Typically, the TEA interpreter executes the available TEA program on the available input data (or none) and outputs the final result via standard output, and does nothing else but quit.
 Of course, because TEA is also an interactive language, it is possible that a TEA program prompts for user-input at runtime, and thus blocks any further processing until such input is provided.
 Check the docs and official tests for advanced and/or non-trivial TEA program examples.

-For those interested in learning more about not just writing or reading TEA programs, but also how to correctly debug them --- especially using the in-built TEA DEBUGGER in the `tttt` utility, please consult a paper on the subject here[2]:
+For those interested in learning more about not just writing or reading TEA programs, but also how to correctly debug them --- especially using the in-built TEA DEBUGGER in the `tttt` utility --- via the `-d` DEBUG-MODE switch for TEA's `tttt`, please consult an authoritative paper on the matter (as well as general software debugging) here[2]:

 ```bibtex
 @article{Joseph2025,